-In order to incorporate unique aesthetics into the project, GS&P used the extra width of the bridge created by the ramp curves to design sidewalk plazas that include landscape planters, colored and stamped concrete, decorative metal pedestrian railings and 19th century-style lighting fixtures.
-The retaining walls were designed with exposed wall finishes and capstones to closely resemble the native fieldstone rock walls common to the area.
+In order to address the City’s request for an attractive gateway into the project, our design teams used the extra width of the bridge to incorporate unique aesthetics such as sidewalk plazas with landscape planters, colored and stamped concrete, decorative metal pedestrian railings and 19th century-style lighting fixtures.
 These design elements, along with the welcome monument signs at the ramp islands, help create a sense of place and arrival.

-The new freeway interchange has already significantly improved traffic conditions in the vicinity.
-On completion of the Carothers Parkway extension, which will intersect McEwen Drive, a significant number of Nashville commuters are expected to access Interstate 65 via the new interchange.
-And the aesthetic enhancements, not typically found in interchange improvement projects, have generated reactions of both surprise and delight among members of the community.
+The new interchange offered the City of Franklin a unique opportunity to optimize vehicular mobility and has already significantly improved traffic conditions in the area.
+The aesthetic enhancements, not typically found in interchange improvement projects, have generated reactions of both surprise and delight among members of the community.